-6. Increased co operation between the Department of Commerce and the European Comission, including an annual review of the program when appropriate.
+6. Increased co operation between the Department of Commerce and the European Commssion and the Swiss Federal Data Protection and Information Commissioner, including an annual review of the program when appropriate.

 For more information view the EU-U.S. Privacy Shield Timeline

-The PrivacyTrust EU Privacy Shield program is designed to assist companies intending to self-certify to the U.S. Department of Commerce that they comply with the EU-U.S. Privacy Shield Framework as set forth by the Department.
-The PrivacyTrust EU Privacy Shield program provides guidance prior to and during the self-certification application process, along with support afterwards.
-PrivacyTrust provides a dispute resolution service (independent recourse mechanism) and an outside compliance review (verification) service for the EU-U.S. Privacy Shield program.
+The PrivacyTrust Privacy Shield program is designed to assist companies self-cerifying to the U.S. Department of Commerce that they comply with the EU-U.S. Privacy Shield Framework and/or the Swiss-U.S. Privacy Shield Framework as set forth by the Department.
+The PrivacyTrust Privacy Shield program provides guidance prior to and during the self-certification application process, along with support afterwards.
+PrivacyTrust provides such companies with a dispute resolution service (independent recourse mechanism) and an outside compliance review (verification) service.